microsoft/vscode-docs/docs/java/java-editing.md

 ### Extract methods and variables

-Extract to constant, method and local variables all come handy with Java on Visual Studio Code.
+Extract to constant, method, and local variables all come handy with Java on Visual Studio Code.

 ![Refactor](images/java-editing/refactor.gif)